My fellow pro and hobbyist video editors and geeks alike, our prayers have been heard!

 Oh yeah, it's quick with its exports too.

 Olive is STABLE

-Unlike another open-source video editor under the name of Shortcut, Olive is unbelievably stable even when a project contains lots of layers, effects, and different media formats.
-I don't want to badmouth Shortcut, but after trying to export something, anything from it three times on two different machines I gave up hope.
+Unlike another open-source video editor under the name of Shotcut, Olive is unbelievably stable even when a project contains lots of layers, effects, and different media formats.
+I don't want to badmouth Shotcut, but after trying to export something, anything from it three times on two different machines I gave up hope.

 Intuitive (and familiar) interface